2021 Images of Research Competition

 - Taken by the student submitting the image

-- Printable as 11×14” prints (entries must be cropped to final size before submitting)
+- Printable as 11x14” prints (entries must be cropped to final size before submitting)

 - File size smaller than 12 MB

 Graduate students can submit a maximum of one image per competition year.
-In addition to your image submission, you are required to provide the following information through the online submission form:
+In addition to your image submission, you are required to provide two abstracts:

-- a brief technical abstract describing your image and how it relates to your thesis research or course of study (maximum 1,200 characters including spaces)
+- a technical abstract, written for those familiar with your field of research, describing your image and how it relates to your thesis research or course of study (maximum 1,200 characters including spaces)

 - a general public abstract (jargon-free and public-friendly language) which describes your image and how it relates to your thesis research or course of study (maximum 1,200 characters including spaces).